SamuelGuillemet/SEAK/components/order-stream/Readme.md

 # Order Stream

-The Order Stream is a component from the exchnage system that is responsible for receiving orders from the client and verifying their integrity.
+The Order Stream is a component from the exchange system that is responsible for receiving orders from the client and verifying their integrity.
 It utilizes Apache Kafka for communication and integrates with Micronaut for Kafka-related annotations and dependencies.
 This README provides detailed documentation for understanding and using the Order Stream.

 ## Table of Contents